Jenkins Integration

 }

-The third-party webhook receiver can also send back custom information within the finished
+The third-party webhook receiver can also send back custom information within the finished event.

-task event in the sequence.
+This custom data will be automatically appended to every remaining triggered task event in the sequence.
 The data much be passed in an attribute with the name of the task.

-, the following is sent back within the data.createTicket
+For example for a task named createTicket, the following is sent back within the data.createTicket attribute as shown below:

 {